-This page explains how to present your general recycling and waste bins, sacks and food caddies for collection and helps to avoid common issues that lead to missed collections.
+This page explains how to present your bins, sacks and food caddies for collection.
+Follow these guidelines to avoid some of the common issues that can lead to a missed collection.

 The right day and time

-- bins and sacks must be out before 7am on collection day and no sooner than 6pm the night before
+- All bins and sacks must be out before 7am on collection day but no sooner than 6pm the night before.

-- if your blue bin is full, put extra recycling in a clear sack or bag and place it on top or at the side of your blue bin
+- for recyling - if your blue bin is full, put extra recycling in a clear bag on the bin lid or at the side of the bin

-- if your green bin is full, you must not put out any extra rubbish as we won't collect it
+- for rubbish - if your green bin is full, don't put out any extra rubbish as we won't collect it

-- use as many clear sacks for recycling as you need and put these out as usual
+- for recycling - use as many clear recycling sacks as you need

-- we won't take any more than 3 lilac rubbish sacks per collection round
+- for rubbish - we won't collect more than 3 lilac sacks

 See What to do with extra rubbish.